Helping Faculty Help Students

 Career Curriculum Resources

-The staff in the Career Center is pleased to work with faculty members to enhance career-related information into the classroom.
+The staff in the Center for Academic & Professional Performance (CAPP) is pleased to work with faculty members to enhance career-related information into the classroom.
 View our collection of classroom presentations for available presentations.
 Additionally, we offer resources to assist you in integrating service learning into the curriculum.

 Many of our presentations also are available for staff development purposes.
-In particular the Myers-Briggs Type Indicator is very useful in team development, organizational change, and enhancing communication.
-Contact Pam Folger if you are interested in a presentation for your office or department.
+In particular the Strengths Quest and Myers-Briggs Type Indicator (MBTI) are very useful in team development, organizational change, and enhancing communication.
+Contact Pam Folger, Director of Professional Performance in the CAPP, if you are interested in a presentation for your office or department.

 Self-discovery and career exploration